Rock fishing

 Rock fishing is fishing from rocky outcrops into the sea.
 It is a popular pastime in Australia and New Zealand.
-It can be dangerous and many people have died.
+It can be dangerous and many people have died as the result of it.
 This may improve as more people who are rock fishing are beginning to wear life jackets.

 Techniques

 Rock fishing can be done with a rod and reel and line, or a line only.

 Both ground and surface fishing are generally successful methods.

 Rock fishing can be done both with artificial lures and natural bait.
 While bottom fishing typically relies on natural bait, both natural bait and artificial lures are used in different forms of surface rock fishing.

 Some fishers who are rock fishing use an umbrella rig in spring, and use bait fish, such as perch and bluegill, in summer and autumn (the fall).

 Using an umbrella rig is a method of trolling.
 Typically, an umbrella rig consists of four plastic neon green lures with a lead dragging behind.
 An additional lure is attached to the lead.
 Only the lure behind the lead will have hooks attached because this lure can appear to a stalking fish as the wounded or sick laggard in a school, making it a more likely target.

 Another method of rock fishing is using bait fish.
 The bait fish may be bought from a store, or the angler can catch them himself.
 Bait fish can be used either whole or cut up into pieces.
 The size and type of bait fish used will vary depending what species is being targeted.

 Problems may arise from the fact that sea bottom areas close to a rocky water's edge often consist of jagged rocks, which can cause a sinker rig to become snagged beyond recovery and thus be lost.
 Conversely, surface fishing with a float or buoy is often made difficult by the fact that rocky shore areas can have strong currents, in which light floats in particular can be carried away quickly from a desired area.
 Spin fishing as a form of surface fishing can allow more control over a lure or bait in these conditions.